jsdealy/latin/miscellae/guideToLatinConversation.md

 Where are you carrying
 that book?

-How long did you re-
+How long did you remain in Italy?
-main in Italy?

 Where did you tarry so
 long?